Your donation keeps the lights on when a mother is giving birth.

 Without reliable power

-• × Oxygen concentrators go silent.
-Mid-delivery.
+• × Oxygen concentrators shut off during delivery

 With BioKite Clinic Ready Mode